Real $K$-Theory for $C^*$-Algebras: Just the Facts: Relating -theory for -Algebras and -theory for Spaces

 where the map is induced by the canonical map $\pi \colon A^+ \rightarrow A^+/A \cong \RR$ associated with a unitization.

 In this situation, we have an isomorphism $A^+ \cong \real(X^+)$ and under this isomorphism the map $\pi$ corresponds to the evaluation map

 specifically evaluation at the point $+$.
 This evaluation map is dual to the inclusion map $\iota$.
-This shows that the maps shown in equations (1) and (2) are identical and hence there is an isomorphism $KO^0(X) \cong KO_0(A)$.
+This shows that the maps shown in Equations~\ref{ker1} and \ref{ker2} are identical and hence there is an isomorphism $KO^0(X) \cong KO_0(A)$.

-Finally, we remark on the proof of Theorem \ref{T: swan} in the complex case.
-The proof is exactly the same as the proof above, replacing projections in $M_n(\real(X))$ with projections in $M_n(\complex(X))$, replacing real vector bundles with complex vector bundles, and replacing the semigroup $\rm{Vect}^\RR(X)$ with $\rm{Vect}^\CC(X)$. \end{proof}
+Finally, the proof in the complex case (for $X$ compact and locally compact) is exactly the same as the proof above, including the proofs of Lemmas~\ref{T:lemma123} and \ref{T:Lemma124}, replacing projections in $M_n(\real(X))$ with projections in $M_n(\complex(X))$, replacing real vector bundles with complex vector bundles, and replacing the semigroup $\rm{Vect}\pr(X)$ with $\rm{Vect}\pc(X)$. \end{proof}

 \begin{Cor} Suppose that $X$ is a connected compact space.
 If $i > 0$, then \begin{enumerate} \item

 understood as a subgroup of $K$-theory of the compactification